julietgolf/vispipe/src/docs/source/guides/quickstart.rst

 to a member in ``"universal"``.
 If ``"type"`` is added with the name of the relevant ``"universal"`` to the datatypes ``"globals"`` dictionary, its key can be anything.

-The ``"plots"`` field conatains the settings specific to each plot.
+The ``"plots"`` field contains the settings specific to each plot.
 This is the final level of settings needed to make plots.
 Each member of ``"plots"`` is for all intents and purposes a plot.
 The key for the plot should be a reference to a member in ``"globals"``.
 If multiple plots of the same data are needed, append ``":*"`` to the end of the key.
 What follows the colon is unimportant, just that it makes the key unique.
 If no settings need to be defined